mjohnson324/Code-Notes/Web_Development/Frontend/Accessibility.md

 Headers: clear, meaningful, parallel.
 This makes finding relevant subjects a lot easier.
 Forms: near the beginning of a page.
 Why?
 Because users may try to scan the whole page instead of using a command to find them.
 Inputs: use labels!
 Add extra information with title attributes.
 Switching reader modes to check fields is overkill.

-du -sh <path>: Get directory size in human-readable format
-df: Get remaining disk space.

-Vim:
--p for new tab, -o for new window
-Vim has fuzzy completion, so partial spelling works if Vim can map to the full word
-<C-W> = rezise all windows equally
-:verbose shows option
-:tabs lists tabs
-:tabn, :tabp cycles
-:tabedit <file> opens file in new tab
-<ctrl-w> hjkl, w cycles
-:noh
-Tabs take priority over windows.
-In a given tab only one file name is displayed.
-:<,>:s/$/,/ places commas at the end of the given line range. autocmd BufRead,BufNewFile *.<type> set filetype=<type>

-Artificial Narrow Intelligence = Machine Learning